 Why is quantum computing important?

 Quantum computer would not probably be useful for home computing.
-But the large amount of data that it can process would make a difference to internet security and searching.
+But a large amount of data that it can process would make a difference to internet security and search.
 There have been occasions of mass hacking of sites which has led to millions of people losing their data.
 With the help of quantum computing, hacking would be a thing of the past.
-This is because it in quantum mechanics, the qubits’ state is unknown, which makes it impossible to clone.
+This is because, in quantum mechanics, the qubits’ state is unknown, which makes it impossible to clone.